It began as a vision…

 A neighborhood institution

 Highbridge Voices is now firmly established as a neighborhood institution.
 With an annual budget approaching $1 million dollars, the non-profit organization continues to receive support from HCDC, as well as foundations, government organizations, and generous individual donors.
 Over time, Highbridge Voices has expanded both its scope and reach, and currently serves nearly 200 students between its academic year and summer programs.
-Highbridge Voices is represented by two choirs, the Concert Choir, made up of more than 70 students, ages 9 to 12, and the Chamber Choir, in which 50 students, ages 12 to 18, prepare more challenging repertoire.
+Highbridge Voices is represented by two choirs, the Concert Choir, made up of more than 70 students, ages 9 to 12, and the Chamber Choir, in which 50 students, ages 12 to 18, prepare a more challenging repertoire.
 Each week, students attend eight hours of choir rehearsal, individual voice lessons, and music history and theory classes, all in preparation for performing repertoire that varies from classical to contemporary.
 In addition, the academic program includes math and English language arts enrichment, a literacy initiative, Regents exam preparation, SAT preparation, individual tutoring, and college preparedness training.
 In total, students spend fifteen hours a week at Highbridge Voices, in addition to attending school.

 A long list of accomplishments

 Highbridge Voices has built an impressive resume of accolades and accomplishments.
-Long considered the premier Bronx children’s choir, Highbridge Voices has performed for the Justices of the United States Supreme Court, for producer and recording artist will.i.am, with Celine Dion, on the CBS Early Show, and at prestigious venues including Alice Tully Hall, Carnegie Hall and Merkin Hall at Kaufman Center.
-The choir has performed at a number of high-profile engagements including the “Holiday Window Unveiling Ceremony” at Macy’s flagship store in Herald Square, and the National Anthem at Yankees Stadium.
+Long considered the premier Bronx children’s choir, Highbridge Voices has performed for the Justices of the United States Supreme Court, for producer and recording artist will. i.am, with Celine Dion, on the CBS Early Show, and at prestigious venues including Alice Tully Hall, Carnegie Hall, and Merkin Hall at Kaufman Center.
+The choir has performed at a number of high profile engagements including the “Holiday Window Unveiling Ceremony” at Macy’s flagship store in Herald Square, and the National Anthem at Yankees Stadium.
 Each year, the Chamber Choir travels to an adjudicated choir competition, often garnering the highest possible ratings (past destinations have included Montreal and Disney World).
 As proof of how rigorous music training can transfer to other aspects of life, Highbridge Voices students consistently outperform their peers on New York State standardized Math and English language arts examinations.
 Since 2006, 90% of Highbridge Voices students have graduated from high school, and more than three-quarters of them have enrolled in college.

-Today, Highbridge Voices continues to thrive, and is a shining example of the way music can positively affect the lives of young people.
-The organization continues to grow, forging new relationships with composers, New York-based musicians and local colleges and universities.
+Today, Highbridge Voices continues to thrive and is a shining example of the way music can positively affect the lives of young people.
+The organization continues to grow, forging new relationships with composers, New York-based musicians, and local colleges and universities.
 Highbridge Voices strives to offer students in-depth artistic and academic experiences, including campus visits, regional tours, and opportunities to interact with experts in the music industry.
 Integrating technology and updating resources has become an organizational focus; to that end, music technology initiatives ensure that our students stay up-to-date with music education offerings in more affluent communities.
 Plans are also underway for a new, 22,500 square-foot facility, which will accommodate the organization’s evolving needs.
 In ways both big and small, Highbridge Voices has been a boon to the children of Highbridge and the community at large over the last 20 years.
 The next 20 certainly promise more of the same.